 One of the biggest criticisms of time blocking is that it doesn’t account for reactive jobs where it’s impossible to anticipate what will come in at any given moment.
 Is time blocking really a realistic strategy for a customer support specialist whose job is to respond to tickets?
 Or an account manager who needs to be available to respond to client requests?

-We’d argue yes – asserting even a small amount of control over your schedule can be helpful no matter what your job is.
+We’d argue yes — asserting even a small amount of control over your schedule can be helpful no matter your job.
 Cal Newport put it this way:

 “Periods of open-ended reactivity can be blocked off like any other type of obligation.
 Even if you’re blocking most of your day for reactive work, for example, the fact that you’re controlling your schedule will allow you to dedicate some small blocks (perhaps at the schedule periphery) to deeper pursuits.”